aukejw/adversarial_audio/README.md

 ## Method

 Our goal is to modify audio data to change Whisper model output.
-To confuse a model, we can compute gradients of the negative log likelihood of a sentence `T` with respect to audio inputs `x`, and perform stochastic gradient ascent:
+To confuse a model, we can compute gradients of the negative log likelihood of a sentence `T` with respect to audio inputs `x`, and perform gradient ascent:

 ```
 log p(T | s,x,θ) = \sum f(T_i | T_{<i},x,θ)
               Δx = α ∇x [ -log p(T | s,x,θ) ]
 ```

-Or, alternatively, we can compute gradients that maximize the probability of a different sentence `T'`:
+Alternatively, we can maximize the probability of a different sentence `T'`:
 ```
               Δx = -α ∇x [ -log p(T' | s,x,θ) ]
 ```

-Iteratively updating the input audio with either `Δx` causes the model to produce the wrong transcriptions.
+Updating the input audio with either `Δx` causes the model to produce the wrong transcriptions.
 Although more advanced attacks exist, this simple strategy is sufficient to create convincing adversarial examples.

 Armed with these examples, we can: